martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 Removing the binding of reports to tasks means that a report might be aggregated across any task that permits the use of this extension.
+This carries two risks:

+* The report might contribute to the spoiling of the output of the task it is redirected to.
+* The preparation of the report for the wrong task might leak information.

-Binding reports to tasks is defense against attacks that misdirect reports to unintended reports, including those configured with weaker security margins.
+Binding reports to tasks is defense against attacks that misdirect reports to unintended tasks, including those configured with weaker security margins.
-The best defense against this is to ensure that all tasks that use this are configured with roughly equivalent parameters.
+The best defense against spoiling is to ensure that all tasks that use this are configured with roughly equivalent security margins.
-Spoiling of results through misdirection is safeguarded by the verification that is performed at the preparation phase of the VDAF.
+Spoiling of results through misdirection is then safeguarded by the verification that is performed at the preparation phase of the VDAF.

+TODO: We might need to bind encryption/decryption to a specific VDAF configuration.
+We could do that using the task ID, like in {{TASKPROV}}.

 Misdirecting reports this way can still lead to limited spoiling of tasks,